Home Insurance When Renting to Tenants

 - Responsibility for injuries that occur on the property

-- Responsibility for dangerous conditions, even if you are unaware of the issue
+- Responsibility for dangerous conditions, even if unaware of the issue

-- Shared responsibility for injuries or damages caused by pets
+- Shared responsibility for injuries or damages caused by dangerous pets

 - Responsibility for security issues

-- Responsibility to others for conduct of tenants
+- Responsibility to others for the conduct of tenants

-The most common and costly claims against landlords are personal injury cases, where injury was caused by the landlord’s negligence.
-A 2017 Supreme Court opinion about landlord liability in personal injury declared that landlords are not generally responsible for injuries occurring on the rental property, except in cases where the injury was caused by dangerous conditions that the landlord failed to remedy.
+The most common and costly claims against landlords are personal injury cases, where the landlord’s negligence caused the injury.
+A Supreme Court opinion about landlord liability in personal injury declared that landlords are not generally responsible for injuries occurring on the rental property, except in cases where dangerous conditions that the landlord failed to remedy caused the injury.

 Cost of Landlord Insurance

-You will pay more for landlord insurance than you would for homeowners insurance on a home you occupy.
-This is because a tenant carries additional risk and, generally speaking, you treat a property better if you own it outright.
+You will pay more for landlord insurance than you would for equal coverage limits in owner-occupied homeowners insurance.
+The extra premium comes from a tenant representing an additional risk to the insurance company.
+Real estate owners tend to treat a property better than a tenant.
 You can expect to pay about 20% to 30% more for landlord insurance.

-If you are only renting a portion of your home on a temporary basis, such as with companies like AirBnB, you will still need to have additional coverage beyond your homeowners policy.
-AirBnB and Home Away both offer a $1 million liability policy as part of their service to homeowners.
-If you temporarily rent a room without using one of these platforms, you will need to talk to your agent about getting the appropriate coverage.
+If you are only renting a portion of your home temporarily, such as with companies like Airbnb or VRBO, you will still need to have additional coverage beyond your homeowners policy.
+Airbnb and Home Away both offer a $1 million liability policy as part of their service to homeowners.
+If you temporarily rent a room without using one of these platforms, you will need to talk to your insurance agent about getting the appropriate coverage.

-If you are thinking about renting our part or all of your home, hopefully this information will help you find the right coverage.
+If you are thinking about renting our part or all of your home, we help you find the right coverage.